 “I can’t even speak English properly, why would I pass a lesson in Dutch?” is one of the things students say when I tell them I will do a lesson in my first language Dutch.
 During these lessons, I use the Total Physical Response (TPR) method.
 This method requires me to give simple commands in Dutch and demonstrate them.
-Within seconds, I will command students that do not speak a word Dutch to sit down, stand up, change place and turn around in circles.
+Within seconds, I will command students who do not speak a word Dutch to sit down, stand up, change place and turn around in circles.
 These lessons often result in laughter and students overall are engaged and amazed by their own capability of understanding these commands.

 Total Physical Response (TPR) was developed by James Asher in 1982.
 He based the method on first language acquisition.
 In first language acquisition, people first respond with their body before they start speaking.
 In TPR, you will do the same.
 At first, the teacher demonstrates and the students follow (Herrell & Jordan, 2008).